 Skip to main content

-Local authority elections are being held in October 2025
+Local elections are being held in October 2025

-This will be your opportunity to either become a candidate to sit at the decision-making table of Waikato Regional Council or to vote for the person who you think will best represent your interests and views.
+Local elections is your opportunity to become a candidate to sit at the decision-making table of Waikato Regional Council or to vote for the person who you think will best represent your interests and views.

-• 1 August 2025 at 12 noon: Candidate nominations close and roll closes
+1 August at 12 noon Candidate nominations close and roll closes

 What we do